Embroidery needles for perfect results

 Needle system DBxK5

-The stable, round-piston DBxK5 needles were specially developed for industrial single and multi-head embroidery machines.
+The stable, round shank DBxK5 needles were specially developed for industrial single and multi-head embroidery machines.

 Needle system 130/705 H